sterlingmichel/meteor-router/README.md

 $ mrt add router
 ```

-Note that Router version 0.4.3 works with Meteor 0.5.8 and later, and 0.4.2 works with Meteor 0.5.7 and earlier.
+Note that Router version 0.4.5 works with Meteor 1.0.1+ and later

 ## API